Naing-Phone-Aung/CSIT314-Lucky7/README.md

 ## Amazon Web Service for Cloud Database (MySQL)

-Now paying subscription for AWS but later after 2024 might not continue subscription
+Now paying subscription for AWS but later after 2024 might not continue subscription (22/ 11/ 2024 we stopped our subscriptions) Thx

 ## note